ROOT-SGD: Sharp Nonasymptotics and Near-Optimal Asymptotics in a Single Algorithm: Constructing the algorithm

-In the current paper we present an algorithm that achieves both goals---the nonasymptotic goal of a fast finite-time convergence rate and the asymptotic goal of achieving limiting normality with a near-optimal covariance.
-The algorithm is closely related to existing first-order algorithms, but differs critically in its choice of step sizes.
-Our choice of step size emerges from an overarching statistical perspective---rather than viewing the problem as one of correcting SGD via particular mechanisms such as averaging, variance reduction or momentum, we instead view the problem as one of utilizing all previous online data samples, $\xi_1,\dots,\xi_t\sim P$, to form an \emph{estimator}, $\mathsf{Estimator}_t$, at iteration $t$, of $\nabla F(\theta_{t-1})$.
-We then perform a gradient step based on this estimator: $\theta_t = \theta_{t-1} - \stepsize_t\cdot \mathsf{Estimator}_t$.
+Our choice of step-size emerges from an overarching statistical perspective---rather than viewing the problem as one of correcting SGD via particular mechanisms such as averaging, variance reduction or momentum, we instead view the problem as one of utilizing all previous online data samples, $\xi_1,\dots,\xi_t\sim P$, to form an \emph{estimate} $\mathsf{Estimator}_t$ of $\nabla F(\theta_{t-1})$ at each round $t$.
+We then perform a gradient step based on this estimator---that is, we compute $\theta_t = \theta_{t-1} - \stpsz_t\cdot \mathsf{Estimator}_t$.

-Concretely, our point of departure is the following idealized estimator of the error in the current gradient estimator:
+Concretely, our point of departure is the following \emph{idealized} estimate of the error in the current gradient:

-Treating the terms $\nabla f(\theta_{s-1};\xi_s) - \nabla F(\theta_{s-1}), s=1,\dots,t$ as martingale differences, and assuming that the conditional variances of these terms are identical almost surely, it is straightforward to verify that the choice of equal weights $1/t$ minimizes the variance of the estimator over all such convex combinations.
-Our algorithm, which we refer to as \emph{Recursive One-Over-T SGD} (\Algoalgo), is based critically on this particular choice of weights.
-The recursive aspect of the algorithm arises as follows.
-We set $\mathsf{Estimator}_1 = \nabla f(\theta_0;\xi_1)$ and express \eqref{onlinemean} as follows:
+Treating the terms $\nabla f(\theta_{s-1};\xi_s) - \nabla F(\theta_{s-1}), s=1,\dots,t$ as martingale differences, and assuming that the conditional variances of these terms are identical almost surely, it is straightforward to verify that the choice of equal weights $\frac{1}{t}$ minimizes the variance of the estimator over all such convex combinations.
+This simple but very specific choice of weights is central to our algorithm, which we refer to as \emph{Recursive One-Over-T SGD} (\ROOTSGD).